 - Geometric Human Figures

 At Ongna, paintings have been done over paintings that mean the same surface has been used by many generations to express their creativity.
-I could not see it on site, but a close examination of some of the photograph shows a lower layer painted in white and an upper layer painted in red.
+I could not see it on-site, but a close examination of some of the photograph shows a lower layer painted in white and an upper layer painted in red.
 You see the same very clearly at Bhimbetka, where the first painting is subdued.
-And the color used on the next layer of the painting are darker.
+And the color used on the next layer of the painting is darker.
 The colors used in paintings are primarily deep red or Gerua or both at Ongna and Kabra Pahad.

 If you look at the drawings closely, you would see that the way we draw has not changed.
-Maybe till about a 100 years ago the subjects of drawings had also not changed much, at least for the rural folks.
+Maybe till about 100 years ago, the subjects of drawings had also not changed much, at least for the rural folks.
 Even the modern wall murals in the state seem to be inspired by these figures.

 Are we on the verge of disconnecting with our past suddenly?
 Are we about to lose our identity in a bid to be global citizens?

 Recommend you to read following Tourist Places in Chhattisgarh.